HafeezullahRind/Talk_AI_model/README.md

-# E-Commerce Chatbot using NLTK
+# Talk-AI Chatbot using NLTK

 Following are the details about the processing behind the project: